 Facebook was founded on the idea of connecting their users with their family and friends.
-That remains the driving principle of news feeds today.
+That remains the driving principle of news feeds or activity streams today.
 But the success of a news feed relies on engagement.
 On ensuring your news feed displays and encourage users to interact with stories that matter to them most.
 Every user’s news feed has to be subjective, personal and unique.
 The more personalized and interesting you can make your feed, the more reason your users have to keep scrolling and hence, the more time they spent on your application.
 Passive scrollers feel right at home on a news feed or an activity stream.
 They inherently understand how it works, no matter what the platform or device.
 With each visit to a feed-based app, users expect and demand new and engaging content.
 The fear of missing out keeps them coming back to a news feed.
 Now here’s where you’ll have to start making choices.

 Time-based filtering is great for in-the-moment relevance.
 When following a significant event on Twitter, for instance, users can track breaking news as it unfolds.
 It’s a way to make users feel like they’re not only up to date but closer to the action.
 That said, what about when a user comes back to a news feed after a long break?
 Many surveys found that most users were concerned that they were losing sight of the critical updates from friends and family they cared about in the middle of this on-rush of information.
 In response to these concerns, the news feed algorithm has begun to give more control to the users themselves.
 The stream of posts arranged in chronological order could fast lose him as he scrolls down in search of interesting content.
 That’s where the relevance of an algorithm based model comes into play.
 Today's three most popular social networks, Facebook, Twitter to an extent and now Instagram, have gravitated toward an algorithm-based feed.
 The algorithm populates the news feed based on what content it thinks the user will be interested in consuming.
 The algorithm has many facets to it.